engteam14/engteam14.github.io/usecase.md

 layout: default
 ---

+# Use Case
+Below can be found the intended use case for our game.

 **Primary Actor**: Prospective student (User)<br/>
 **Supporting actors**: Staff, Ambassadors<br/>
 **Trigger**: Staff offers students the opportunity to play<br/>